webflow/webflow-python/README.md

 ```

 ## Webflow Module
 All of the models are nested within the Webflow module.
-Let Intellisense
+Let IntelliSense
 guide you!

 ![Alt text](assets/module.png)

 ## Exception Handling
-All errors thrown by the SDK will be sublcasses of [`ApiError`](./src/webflow/core/api_error.py).
+All errors thrown by the SDK will be subclasses of [`ApiError`](./src/webflow/core/api_error.py).

 ```python
 import webflow